powahftw/identicon-gen/README.md

 # identicon-gen
 Create Identicon like images.
-The script is now randomly driven and doesn't work on hash like github, that feature will be implemented in the future.
+The script is now randomly driven for placing blocks and doesn't produce the same result each time.
+If the option to use a STRING as input is True then you always get the same RGB Color.
+In the future i'm planning to extend the input to predetermine the pattern so that both the color and the figure will be the same for a given string each time.

 ```
 python identicon.py